ggarra13/mrv2/DEVELOPMENT.md

 		must manually use git to pull the latest tlRender or FLTK (or whatever tag you want to build against).

+	CMakeLists.txt
+		Main CMakeLists.txt file.
+Unless on Linux or macOS, it should not be run with cmake.
+You should invoke runme.sh or one of the bin/runme_* scripts instead.

+cmake/:

+	build_python_windows.cmake
+		Auxiliary script to build and install Python on Windows. copy_pdbs.cmake
+		Auxiliary script to copy all Windows' pdbs used for debugging. documentation.cmake
+		Auxiliary script with functions for documenting mrv2. dummy.cmake
+		Empty script, needed by packaging.cmake so that variables would get passed to prepackage.cmake script.
+	functions.cmake
+		Auxiliary cmake functions.
+	options.cmake
+		CMake options for building mrv2.
+	packaging.cmake
+		CMake file used for packaging on all platforms. prepackage.cmake
+		Script run in staging area run before packaging.cmake to clean-up files before packaging.
+	translations.cmake
+		CMake script used to deal with Natural Language translations. version.cmake
+		Current mrv2 version.
+All scripts extract the values from here.
+		Note that there's currently no support to tag a version as a beta one.

 bin/:

 	Auxiliary scripts for doing multiple auxiliary tasks, including Windows' pre-flight compilations.

+	All scripts are to be run from mrv2's root directory, not from within the bin directory.

 	They should be self-explanatory with their names.
 If not, open them in your text editor.
 They are all documented what they do.